-**LATEST NEWS: The European Union has granted the UK a six-month extension to Brexit, making the new deadline 31 October 2019.
-The UK must now hold European elections in May, or leave on 1 June 2019 without a deal.**
+**LATEST NEWS: The European Union has granted the UK a six-month extension to Brexit, making the new deadline 31 October 2019.**

 The government has confirmed that there has been no change to the rights and status of EU nationals in the UK as a result of the referendum, and that it ‘recognises and values the important contribution made by EU and other non-UK citizens who work, study and live in the UK’.
 The UK remains a member of the EU for the time being and the government has confirmed that there will be no immediate changes to UK visa policies for those currently in, or contemplating coming to, the UK from the EU.
 In terms of recruiting EU staff in the longer term, any changes will depend on the kind of relationship the UK negotiates with the EU.
 However, we are committed to highlighting the value of all EU staff, including researchers and academics and the UK government is being urged to guarantee that those currently working at universities can continue to do so in the long term.

+Here at ARU, we recognise that EU, EEA and Swiss students, staff, projects, partnerships and relationships are a key part of our future.
 With over 200 non-UK EU staff currently working at our University, clarifying the impacts of the EU Referendum result and the triggering of article 50 is a key priority, our factsheet aims to answer any questions you may have and will provide useful updates as further information emerges.

 This section provides some useful information to help you plan your time before you travel to the UK, and identifies the main things you need to consider once you arrive.